MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 rm -rf ~/.wine
-remember to be careful with the rm command you can erase the wrong things the star below works as it is cd ~/documents/copy_of_installers/sibelius/* ~/documents/wine_custom/wine/build/wine start and in MS DOS run Install_Sibelius.exe and you must not click launch sibelius after
+remember to be careful with the rm command you can erase the wrong things the star below works as it is cd ~/documents/copy_of_installers/sibelius ~/documents/wine_custom/wine/build/wine start and in MS DOS run Install_Sibelius.exe and you must not click launch sibelius after

 it is important to select install fonts just for me if it asks

+After the installation it will complain that fonts are missing (Opus, etc), even thow the fonts are in windows/Fonts.

+type winetricks to start winetricks. click continue after the first question. then install a font, install all fonts.
+It seems to trigger something, and then when starting Sibelius it does not complain any more.
+It seems that starting Sibelius several times, and killing avid process helps Sibelius to find fonts.
+I never picked the option to stop showing the warning about fonts.
+And it does not show up any more.
+So it seems fonts are found.

-note: there is another folder with sibelius_trial_old, it is a trial version not downloaded via a crack.
-But it will expire and need resintalling all the time.
+note: there is another folder sibelius_cracked_old_less_reliable, it is a cracked version.
+But it is old, I had a crash, difficulties to start sometimes, and it still expires over time.
+Hence I prefer to use the original trial file with a fake date during the startup of wine.

+alternative:
+cd ~/documents/copy_of_installers/sibelius_cracked_old_less_reliable/*
+~/documents/wine_custom/wine/build/wine start
-then copy the crack:
-cp /home/gilles/documents/copy_of_installers/sibelius/Avid\ Sibelius\ Ultimate\ 2019.5\ Build\ 1469\ x64\ Multilingual\ +\ Crack\ \[FileCR\]/Crack/netapi32.dll /home/gilles/.wine/drive_c/Program\ Files/Avid/Sibelius/
+then copy the crack (do not copy the crack if you are not installing the sibelius from sibelius_cracked_old_less_reliable): cp /home/gilles/documents/copy_of_installers/sibelius/Avid\ Sibelius\ Ultimate\ 2019.5\ Build\ 1469\ x64\ Multilingual\ +\ Crack\ \[FileCR\]/Crack/netapi32.dll /home/gilles/.wine/drive_c/Program\ Files/Avid/Sibelius/

 # Appendix - how wine was built from source